amgc500/MCNTE/README.md

 Script to produce the output for the paper.

 ## Two-dimensional Reactor

+The 2D case looks at a simple 2D model of a reactor.
+The numerical results are discussed in Section 9.4 of the paper.
+Note that the code will not currently replicate the output from the paper.
+To do this correctly, the parameter `test_scale` in *NTE2D.py* should be changed to 10.

 - *hTransf.py*:
 Implements the h-Transfrom for the 2DNTE case.